dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q15.md

 which survey question can you safely remove, without changing the results of your naive Bayes classifier?

-( ) Do you play Stringle every day?\
+( ) Do you play Stringle every day?
-( ) Do you share your Stringle results with friends or family?\
+( ) Do you share your Stringle results with friends or family?
-( ) Do you record your Stringle scores anywhere?\
+( ) Do you record your Stringle scores anywhere?
-( ) Have you ever recommended Stringle to someone you know?\
+( ) Have you ever recommended Stringle to someone you know?
 ( ) None of the above.
 Removing any question will change the results of the naive Bayes classifier.

 # BEGIN SOLUTION

+Do you share your Stringle results with friends or family?

+TODO

 # END SOLUTION